Academic Catalog

 Minors

-A minor is a course of study that introduces a field and provides modest depth into its subject matter.
+A minor is a program of study that introduces a field and provides modest depth in its subject matter.
 Students should take care to satisfy all prerequisites and to note other information in the catalog pertaining to sequences of courses, class standing, and regulations of other schools.
+Specific guidelines concerning business minors can be found on the catalogue pages devoted to each minor.